 Prior to joining Vivid, James was a consultant with BuroHappold Engineering in London and Arup in China, working on large scale urban planning and economic development projects internationally.
 James has successfully led important projects for clients including the IFC, World Bank, EBRD, United Nations, IBD, GGGI, DFID, FCO and Irish Aid.

 James holds an MPhil in Environmental Planning from the University of Cambridge as well as an MSc in Construction and Development Economics from University College London.
-James is a Member of the Institute of Economic Development, the Royal Institution of Chartered Surveyors and an elected Academician of the Academy of Urbanism (AoU).
+James is a Member of the Institute of Economic Development and an elected Academician of the Academy of Urbanism (AoU).